-You see, Sherry had been searching for a ceramic rhino for at least a year, since she first laid eyes on this baby in the Nate Berkus-designed room pictured in his portfolio, which she blogged about almost a year ago, never knowing that the most-likely-super-expensive-rhino (maybe this one?) would someday be made by Z Gallerie for the masses.
+You see, Sherry had been searching for a ceramic rhino for at least a year, since she first laid eyes on this baby in the Nate Berkus-designed room pictured in his portfolio, never knowing that the most-likely-super-expensive-rhino (maybe this one?) would someday be made by Z Gallerie for the masses.

 Knowing Sherry should never be denied the company of a white, ceramic animal, I pre-ordered it anyways and offered it up to my sister Emily as a birthday gift she could give to Sherry in March.
 Well, I’m not a great liar.
 Sherry could tell I’d ordered it and quickly became convinced she was getting it for Valentine’s Day.
 Uh oh.
 She even went as far as to gush to Emily about this beautiful rhino I was giving her.
 Emily thought it was hilarious, but I was starting to panic.
 Even though the rhino did arrive last week (to my office), Emily wasn’t planning to give it to her for another month.
 Not to mention that the gift I did get her for Valentine’s Day was more on the practical side.
 Sherry was surely primed for disappointment.